ethantkoenig/lotsoffiles2/content/kt/favor.md

 The term "favor" refers to doing something to benefit someone who is regarded positively.
 Something that is "favorable" is positive, approving, or beneficial.

 * The term "favoritism" means to act favorably toward some people but not others.
-Often favoritism is The term "favoritism" means acting favorably toward some people, but not others. shown toward people who are rich or are considered
+It means to pick one person over another or one thing over another because the person or item is preferred.
 * Jesus grew up "in favor with" God and men.
 This means they approved of his character and behavior.
 * The expression "find favor" means that someone is approved of by someone else.
 * When a king shows favor to someone, it often means that he approves of that person's request and grants it.